jreslock/terraform-provider-docs-local/README.md

 ## Contributing

+1. Create an issue
-1. Fork the repository
+2. Fork the repository
-2. Create your feature branch (`git checkout -b feature/amazing-feature`)
+3. Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
+4. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
+5. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request
+6. Open a Pull Request and note the issue in the PR title or description

 ## License